 “What’s this?”
 Jeff asked, as he pulled, with great difficulty, a crate fitted with wheels across the stone floor.
 He peered inside, with Dawn looking over his shoulder.

 “Troll hammer,” she said.
 “From a few years back.
 Don’t even bother trying to lift it.
 I think they pulled it out of the rubble after the London Council got bombed.
 Vi called dibs on it.”

 “Hey guys,” Willow said, making her way through the bustle of slayers and watchers, over to where the small Coven had set up its workspace.

 “How’d it go?”
 Dawn asked.
 “Are we in business?”

 “We’re reasonably in business,” Willow said, “given the fact that demons hate humans as a rule and appear to be only barely tolerating each other.”

-"So unlike humans," Ethan said from where he was sitting on a camp bed.
+“So unlike humans,” Ethan commented from where he sat on a camp bed nearby.